 - Dog Friendly: No stiles, no livestock spotted.

-- Time of year: I did this walk in winter
+- Time of year: I did this walk to Lud’s Church in winter.

 - Maybe take spare shoes and socks to change into after, just incase.

-- It looks like it is quite a popular walk, so I would suggest starting early.
+- It’s quite a popular walk, so the best time to do it would be in winter, or early in the morning.
 I have read the car park gets full quick.

 - If it’s been raining a lot recently, the river crossing could be tricky, so maybe skip this bit.
 I will show you how, when I describe the walk below.